 How Long Does it Take to Become a Certified Sex Addiction Therapist?

 All certified sex addiction therapists must be licensed mental health providers.
-At a minimum, it takes six years of education post-high school to be a licensed professional counselor, eight or more years to be a psychologist, and 15 to 20 to be a psychiatrist.
-In addition, certified sex addiction therapists must have five years of clinical work experience in order to be eligible to apply for the certification.
+At a minimum, a licensed professional counselor requires six years of post-high school education, eight or more years to become a psychologist, and 15 to 20 years to become a psychiatrist.
+In addition, certified sex addiction therapists must have five years of clinical work experience to be eligible to apply for the certification.

 How To Become a Certified Sex Addiction Therapist – Step-by-Step Guide